Giant clam: Feeding

-While giant clams filter-feed, symbiotic algae provide them with an essential supplementary source of nutrition.
-These plants consist of unicellular algae, whose metabolic products add to the clam's filter food.
+Giant clams are filter-feeders, yet 65-70 percent of their nutritional needs are supplied by zooxanthellae.
 This enables giant clams to grow as large as one meter in length even in nutrient-poor coral-reef waters.
-The clams cultivate algae in a special circulatory system which enables them to keep a substantially higher number of symbionts per unit of volume.
+The clams cultivate algae in a special circulatory system that enables them to keep a substantially higher number of symbionts per unit of volume.
+The mantle's edges are packed with symbiotic zooxanthellae, which presumably use carbon dioxide, phosphates, and nitrates supplied by the clam.